Mantas8298/deep-learning-items/README.md

-Sample Story
+## Sample Story
-Overview
-This is an sample md (.md) file written in markdown language for easy documentation of github code repos and story telling.
+### This is an sample md (.md) file written in markdown language for easy documentation of github code repos and story telling.

-Tables
+# Tables
-Use this example to draw your Tables
+# Use this example to draw your Tables

 Name	Value	Description
 Georgios	Sep.
 2018	kaimo jurgis žinoma